avaus/bigdata-cluster/README.md

 - MapReduce information at http://data-master-ip:8088

 ### To access server through SSH
-#### Master server

-Login to the master server with:
+#### Login to master server

 ```Bash
 vagrant ssh data-master
 ```
 There should be NameNode, ResourceManager (Hadoop) and RunJar (Hue) services running.
-Check that by using:
+Check that by using

 ```Bash
 sudo jps
 ```

-#### Slave server
-Login to the slave server with:
+#### Login to slave server

 ```Bash
 vagrant ssh data-slave
 ```
 There should be NodeManager and DataNode services running.
-Check that by using:
+Check that by using

 ```Bash
 sudo jps
 ```
 #### Services management
-The related services include  resourcemanager, namenode, hiveserver2, derby and hue (in data-master) and nodemanager, datanode (in data-slave).
+The related services include  resourcemanager, namenode, hiveserver2, derby and hue (in data-master) and nodemanager, datanode (in data-slave)

-In ubuntu, you can manage services by these commands:
+In ubuntu, you can manage services by these commands

 ```Bash
 sudo service xxx start/restart/stop/status
 ```

 ## 3.3.
 Run on Amazon

-First, you have to build images using Packer.
-Then you create server instances from the built images.
+Basically, we have to build images using Packer.
+Then we create server instances from built images.
 Any changes in configuration cause us to rebuild images and recreate instances.

-This tutorial assumes that users have basic knowledge of AWS, such as how to create instances, how to create/use security groups and how to use AWS's keys.
+This tutorial assumes that users have basic knowledge of AWS such as how to create instances, how to create/use security groups, how to use AWS's keys ...

 ### 3.3.1.
 Security groups